Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Conclusion

 \section{Conclusion}

-In this paper we presented an approach for deep neural-networks compression via decomposition and optimal rank selection.
-Our solution has two key features.
-It takes into account all layers during the optimization process, aiming for high compression without sacrificing accuracy by identifying the optimal rank pattern across all layers.
-This approach leverages the observation that different layers contribute variably to the model's inference, allowing for smaller ranks in less critical layers and determining the most effective rank pattern for each.
-Furthermore, to achieve a high compression rate, we explore a broad range of ranks, addressing the significant memory challenges of this extensive exploration with a multistage rank search strategy.
-This strategy facilitates comprehensive exploration while ensuring efficient memory usage.
+In this paper, we presented an approach for compressing deep neural networks through decomposition and optimal rank selection.
+Our solution stands out with two key features: it considers all layers during the optimization process, aiming for high compression rates without compromising accuracy by identifying the optimal rank pattern across layers.
+This approach capitalizes on the varying contributions of different layers to the model's inference, allowing for smaller ranks in less critical layers and determining the most effective rank pattern for each.
+To achieve significant compression, we explore a broad range of ranks, addressing the substantial memory challenges of this extensive exploration with a multistage rank search strategy.
+This strategy enables comprehensive exploration while ensuring efficient memory usage.
 Our experimental results demonstrate that this approach effectively reduces the number of parameters and computational complexity, leading to better generalization and competitive performance across various models and datasets.